zeek/zeek-docs/doc/script-reference/attributes.rst

 .. zeek:attr:: &broker_store

-    This attribute is similar to :zeek:attr:`&backend` and allows to bind a zeek table to a broker store.
-In difference to :zeek:attr:`&backend` this attribute allows you to specify the name of a broker store you want to bind to without creating it.
+    This attribute is similar to :zeek:attr:`&backend` and allows to bind a zeek table to a Broker store.
+In difference to :zeek:attr:`&backend` this attribute allows you to specify the name of a Broker store you want to bind to without creating it.

-    You can use this is you want to bind a table to a broker store with special options.
+    You can use this is you want to bind a table to a Broker store with special options.

     Example: